marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 ## VPC

 1) You have provisioned a custom VPC with a subnet that has a CIDR block of 10.0.3.0/28 address range.
 Inside this subnet, you have 2 web servers, 2 application servers, 2 database servers, and a NAT.
 You have configured an Autoscaling group on the two web servers to automatically scale when the CPU utilization goes above 90%.
 Several days later you notice that autoscaling is no longer deploying new instances into the subnet, despite the CPU utilization of all web servers being at 100%.
 Which of the following answers may offer an explanation?
+* [x] Your Autoscaling Group (ASG) has provisioned too many EC2 instances and has exhausted the number of internal IP addresses available in the subnet.
-* 10.0.3.0/28 gives you normally 16 addresses, but AWS reserves the first 4 and the last address, so you have 11 free.
+> 10.0.3.0/28 gives you normally 16 addresses, but AWS reserves the first 4 and the last address, so you have 11 free.
 7 are already in use, if the ASG needs to provision a couple machines it will run out of IP addresses.
-So:
-* AWS reserves both the first four and the last IP address in each subnet's CIDR block.
+So: AWS reserves both the first four and the last IP address in each subnet's CIDR block.
-* Your Autoscaling Group (ASG) has provisioned too many EC2 instances and has exhausted the number of internal IP addresses available in the subnet.
 > More info on [AWS Subnet Create](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-subnet.html)

 2) You are hosting a web application that runs on a number of Web Servers in public subnets and Database Servers in private subnets.
 A NAT Instance is being used for connectivity to the internet for the Private Subnets.
 The NAT Instance is now becoming a bottleneck, and you are looking to replace it with NAT Gateway.
 Which of the following would ensure high availability for the NAT Gateway?